Spring Cleaning¦A Mini-Series!

-- If the employee is a “Key” employee, they have to be informed of this designation and what that means.
+- If the employee is a co-employee, they have to be informed of this designation and what that means.

 - The employee’s right to job restoration and the maintenance of benefits must be included.
 This is not quite as daunting as it sounds.
 Take a look at page 2 of the WH381.
 The bulleted section on the lower half provides you some template wording.

-- Remember that point I made about the R&R being in writing, use caution on whether or not you consider the exclusive use of electronic notification to be considered “in writing”.
-The DOL identifies that it may be distributed electronically (you can find this in the DOL fact sheet 28D – link provided below).
+- Remember that point I made about the R&R being in writing, use caution on whether or not you consider the exclusive use of electronic notification to be considered in writing.
+The DOL identifies that it may be distributed electronically (you can find this in the DOL fact sheet 28D.
 However, what if you are using employee’s work e-mail and they are already out on leave or what if employees have provided personal e-mail addresses, but they change from G-Mail to AOL and you send the notice assuming they received it, but they did not.
-Be careful not to assume….because you know what that gets you!
+Be careful not to assume, because you know what that gets you!

-- Notice the 5th bullet above regarding your policy around the use of paid leave….ya, you have to have a written policy on whether the use of paid leave is up to the employee’s discretion or required.
-Don’t leave this up to the managers or payroll people to figure out in the moment.
+- Notice the 5th bullet above regarding your policy around the use of paid leave ¦.ya, you have to have a written policy on whether the use of paid leave is up to the employee’s discretion or required.
+Don’t leave this up to the managers or payroll people to figure out at the moment.

 - Wage & Hour Division Rights and Responsibilities PDF